-What follows are the reasons we should believe that George Walker Bush, forty-third President of the United States, hereafter refered to as Bush, should be arrested, tried, convicted, and sentenced to death.
-We want this because we want America to be great, and not what Bush succeeded into transforming America into.
+What follows are the reasons we should believe that George Walker Bush, forty-third President of the United States, hereafter refered to as Bush, should be arrested.
+We want this because we want America to be great.

 Attacking people without provocation is wrong.
 This is a fundamental part of the law of the United States and the English Common Law upon which it is based.
 Anyone who attacks people without provocation is fit to be arrested, tried and convicted.